i-nahornyi/gatling-playwright-plugin/docs/WebVitals.md

 ## 2. Check the Log File

-UI metrics are stored in folder with report in use following format:
+UI metrics are stored in folder with report and use following format:

 ```csv
 WEB_VITALS,1757624157101,homePage,OK,FCP,1042